sirthxalot/test-github-features/.github/CODE_OF_CONDUCT.md

 --------------------------------------------------------------------------------

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality,
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to create participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality,